ariffnorhadi/quiz-system-group-7/readme.md

 Please run log-in.jsp at 'Quiz Management System @ CSE 3999\web\Lecturer' as starting point for this project.

-This project is built from scracth to enhance the fundemental of building web application.
+This project is built from scratch to enhance the fundamental of building web application with JSP, Servlet, Java, Tomcat and MySQL.